Halting problem

-In computability theory, the halting problem is the problem of determining, from a description of an arbitrary computer program and an input, whether the program will finish running, or continue to run forever.
-The halting problem is undecidable, meaning that no general algorithm exists that solves the halting problem for all possible program–input pairs.
+In computability theory, the halting problem is the decision problem of, given an arbitrary computer program and an input, determining whether said program will eventually finish running and halt, or will continue to run forever.
+Alan Turing proved in 1937 that the halting problem is undecidable, meaning that no general algorithm exists that can correctly solve the problem for all possible program–input pairs.
 The problem comes up often in discussions of computability since it demonstrates that some functions are mathematically definable but not computable.

 A key part of the formal statement of the problem is a mathematical definition of a computer and program, usually via a Turing machine.
 The proof then shows, for any program f that might determine whether programs halt, that a "pathological" program g exists for which f makes an incorrect determination.
 Specifically, g is the program that, when called with some input, passes its own source and its input to f and does the opposite of what f predicts g will do.
 The behavior of f on g shows undecidability as it means no program f will solve the halting problem in every possible case.

 Background

-The halting problem is a decision problem about properties of computer programs on a fixed Turing-complete model of computation, i.e., all programs that can be written in some given programming language that is general enough to be equivalent to a Turing machine.
-The problem is to determine, given a program and an input to the program, whether the program will eventually halt when run with that input.
-In this abstract framework, there are no resource limitations on the amount of memory or time required for the program's execution; it can take arbitrarily long and use an arbitrary amount of storage space before halting.
-The question is simply whether the given program will ever halt on a particular input.
+The halting problem is a decision problem about properties of computer programs on a fixed Turing-complete model of computation.
+This model of computation includes all programs in Turing-equivalent programming languages.
+Given a program and an input, the question is whether the program will eventually halt when run with that particular input.
+In this abstract framework, there are no limitations on the memory or time required for the program's execution; the program may run arbitrarily long and consume arbitrarily large amounts of storage before halting.